 Lemon Curd Brownie Cheesecake Bars

 Please note that I can’t make myself responsible for the way you behave around these lemon curd cheesecake brownie bars or how many you eat in any given moment.
 This disclaimer after I used a super sharp German santoku knife as a spoon to take one bite that almost fell off when I was cutting them.
 You could think this happened because I’m a total lunatic but in reality it happened because they are irresistibly good.
-Still, there could be some truth on the first reason when it comes to food.
+Still, there could be some truth on that first reason you thought when it comes to food!

 These lemon cheesecake brownie bars, as the name clearly states, combine my three favorite confections; lemon curd, New York style cheesecake and brownies.
-All kidding aside, even though the knife story is completely true, these bars have to be one of the best things I have created in my kitchen.
-And, in my humble opinion, there have been so many good things come out from there.
-But people around here reacted different to them.
-They were a nice surprise to everyone that tasted them.
-And I think it’s because there are so many good things happening at once, but each layer has its own personality.
+These bars have to be one of the best things I have ever created in my kitchen.
+And, in my humble opinion, there have been so many good things coming out from there.
+People around were so excited for them because they were a nice surprise to everyone that tasted them.
+And I think it’s because there are so many good things happening at once but still each layer has its own personality.

-Even if you have to make three recipes, you can have the full recipe assembled in about 1½ hours, mostly baking and chilling time.
-Once it’s completely done, they will need the typical 8 hours or overnight chill in the fridge.
-But if you know in advance a particular day when you want to have them, by all means you can make them even two or three days in advance.
+Even if you have to make three recipes, you can have the bars assembled in about 1½ hours, mostly baking and chilling time.
+Once the bars are done, they will need the typical 8 hours or overnight chilling in the fridge.
+But by all means you can make them even two or three days in advance.
 They truly get better over time.
 The texture is firmer and the simple flavors shine!
 This recipe is one that you should run, not walk to make!

 1. Since I don't have a square spring form pan (if they even exist) I just cut two long parchment paper pieces and placed them crossing each other.
 That way I just pulled up to take out the bars.
 Read the first paragraph of the steps to learn how I put this together.